Permanent roof anchor embedded into a concrete wall, meant to provide fall protection solutions

 • Ultimate Load: The maximum load the anchor can withstand without fracturing.

-Size of roof anchor
+Size of the roof anchor

-Next, you need to know what size you want the anchor to be.
+Next, you need to determine the desired size of the anchor.
 Standard Pro-Bel sizes include 12″, 15″ and 18”.
-We can make anchors larger or smaller; however, changes to the standard design may be needed, such as increasing the outside diameter of the anchor if it must be taller.
-If you do not know how tall your anchor must be, there is a general rule of thumb: the anchor should typically be 8″ above the finished roofing material to allow for flashing.
+We can make anchors larger or smaller; however, changes to the standard design may be necessary, such as increasing the outside diameter of the anchor if it needs to be taller.

 Regulatory Compliance